 Data stored in Award Force is protected by a broad range of security measures by default.
 Additional data protection options are available on fields, for specific circumstances, explained in this article.

-General Data Protection Regulation applicability
+General Data Protection Regulation applicability (GDPR)

 The European Union General Data Protection Regulation (GDPR) requires that data controllers (that's you) and data processors (that's Award Force) implement state-of-the-art measures for the protection of the personal data of all natural persons located in Europe.
 The data protection option on fields is one measure to help with compliance and serves two purposes: